S

 Benchmarks by List Size

-Lists of 1,000-5,000: 25-30% open rates.
-Engagement starts to settle as the list ages and some subscribers lose interest.
+1,000-5,000 subscribers: 28-38% open rates.
+Engagement settles as the list ages and some subscribers lose interest.
+This is normal and not cause for alarm.

-Lists of 25,000-100,000: 15-22% open rates.
-At this scale, segmentation becomes essential — sending the same email to everyone will produce mediocre results.
+25,000-100,000 subscribers: 18-25% open rates.
+At this scale, segmentation is essential — sending the same email to everyone will produce mediocre results.
+The businesses that maintain 25%+ at this scale are segmenting aggressively.

 What Actually Improves Open Rates